manestay/borderlines/README.md

 # BorderLines Dataset of Territorial Disputes

-Code + Data for the [NAACL 2024](https://arxiv.org/abs/2305.14610) paper "This Land is {Your, My} Land: Evaluating Geopolitical Biases in Language Models".
+Code and data for the [NAACL 2024](https://arxiv.org/abs/2305.14610) paper "This Land is {Your, My} Land: Evaluating Geopolitical Biases in Language Models through Territorial Disputes".

 ## I. Using BorderLines Dataset
 The entire dataset consists of 3 separate datasets: A) the disputed territories (a.k.a.
 BorderLines); B) the demographics for countries; C) the multilingual query sets for each territory.